-The amount so "taken into account" could be the amount deducted under section 11(a) for trading stock acquired and donated in the same year of assessment or it could be the amount taken into account as opening stock under section 22(2).
-Typically this value would be the cost price of the trading stock or its written-down value when it has been written down below cost price.
+The amount so "taken into account" could be the amount deducted under section 11(a) in the case of trading stock acquired and donated in the same year of assessment or it could be the amount taken into account as opening stock under section 22(2).
+Typically this would be the cost price of the trading stock or its written-down value in the case of trading stock which has been written down below its cost price.

 The expression "in respect of which the provisions of section 18A apply" refers to a qualifying donee under section 18A(1).
-The donation in question need not necessarily result in a deduction under section 18A, which contains a "10% of taxable income" limitation rule under section 18A(1)(B).
-Thus, even if a donation to a qualifying donee exceeds the "10% of taxable income" limitation in section 18A(1) such that only part of the donation qualifies for a deduction, the full income inclusion at cost or written-down value as appropriate must be accounted for under section 22(8)(C).
+The donation in question need not necessarily result in a deduction under section 18A which contains a "10% of taxable income" limitation.
+Thus, even if a donation to a qualifying donee exceeds the "10% of taxable income" limitation in section 18A(1) such that only part of the donation qualifies for a deduction, the full income inclusion at cost or written down value as appropriate must be accounted for under section 22(8)(C).
 The 10% limitation is merely part of the process through which a qualifying donation must pass and thus "applies" to the donation regardless of whether it results in a deduction.